 TGbn editor: Please update the second paragraph in 9.4.1.8 as follows:

 The AID field for a non-DMG and non-S1G STA associated to a non-EHT AP is in the range 1 to 2007.
-The AID field for a STA associated to an EHT AP or for a non-AP MLD associated to an AP MLD is in the
+As part of MAPC operation (see 37.8 (Multi-AP Coordination framework)), an AP can assign an ID to another AP (referred to as an AP ID) by including the AID field in the frame exchanges during the MAPC negotiation phase, as defined in 37.8.1.3.2 (AP ID assignment).
+The AID field for an AP ID or a STA associated to an EHT AP or for a non-AP MLD associated to an AP MLD is in the

-range 1 to 2006.
+range 1 to 2006.The AP ID value shares the same pool as AID values that can be assigned to associated STAs.
 This value is placed in the 14 LSBs of the AID field, with the two MSBs of the AID field set to 1.